mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 For example Paige is fighting another Mage in a bar.
 The other Mage is preparing to cast Fireball.
 Paige rolls `3D6 + Counterspelling + Magic` she has a Counterspelling of 4 and a Magic of 5, the rolls a 12 and ends up with a 21.
 The enemy Mage has a Magic of 4 and a Spellcasting of 4, rolls a 12 on 3D6.
 Since Paige beat the enemy Mage's roll the spell is Countered and no Fireball is cast.

-When dispelling it is very similar, a Counterspelling + Magic Opposed Test is made against the target spell’s Force + caster’s Magic, if the roll is greater than the {TN} of the spell it is dispelled.
+When dispelling it is very similar, a Counterspelling + Magic Opposed Test is made against the target spell’s Force + caster’s Magic, if the roll is greater than the {Threshold} of the spell it is dispelled.

 For Example if Paige is trying to dispel a sealed door.
-She rolls `3D6 + Counterspelling + Magic vs {TN} from the Gamemaster`.
-The GM knows that the caster had a Force of 6 for the spell and their magic was 6 so `{TN} = 10 + 6 + 6` the {TN} is 22.
+She rolls `3D6 + Counterspelling + Magic vs {Threshold} from the Gamemaster`.
+The GM knows that the caster had a Force of 6 for the spell and their magic was 6 so `{Threshold} = 10 + 6 + 6` the {Threshold} is 22.

 ### Force